 Sec.
 146. "Display" defined.-The word "display" as used in sections 137 to 148, inclusive, and in other laws of the state relating to advertisements and signs shall mean erecting, maintaining, pasting, painting and posting any advertisement or sign out of doors or erecting or maintaining any billboard or other structure designed and intended for the display of advertising matter where the same may be seen by the public or allowing any such advertisement, billboard or other structures, erected or displayed either before or after July 6, 1935, to remain exposed, in whole or in part, to public view, and shall include the act itself and the causing of such act to be done.
 The obligation to pay license and permit fees required by law shall apply and be in force for such time as such advertisement or sign or any part thereof shall remain visible and as long as any board or structure or any part thereof erected or built for the purpose of displaying advertising matter thereon shall remain exposed to public view.
-Warning or directional signs upon or near highways erected by the state or political subdivisions thereof or other signs erected or intended exclusively for the safety of persons using such highways, or temporary signs or posters for political or agricultural fair purposes, shall not be deemed to be outdoor advertising structures, devices or displays within the meaning of sections 137 to 148, inclusive, but they shall not be painted upon or annexed to any rock or tree and are subject to regulation and supervision by the commission to prevent or remove whatever will injuriously affect any public interest or endanger the safety of persons using any highway.
-Signs or posters located on railroad property and intended for display to the public using such railroad, and signs erected, maintained or displayed under the provisions of any statute, and directional signs erected by authority of the commission upon designs determined by it and not exceeding 48 inches in length and 9 inches in width, except in cases where the commission shall decide that a larger directional sign is necessary for control of traffic, designating places of interest within 20 miles of the location of said sign shall not be deemed outdoor advertising structures, devices or displays within the meaning of sections 137 to 148, inclusive.
+Warning or directional signs upon or near highways erected by the state or political subdivisions thereof or other signs erected or intended exclusively for the safety of persons using such highways, or temporary signs or posters for political or agricultural fair purposes, shall not be deemed to be outdoor advertising structures, devices or displays within the meaning of sections 137 to 147 and section 148, but they shall not be painted upon or annexed to any rock or tree and are subject to regulation and supervision by the commission to prevent or remove whatever will injuriously affect any public interest or endanger the safety of persons using any highway.
+Signs or posters located on railroad property and intended for display to the public using such railroad, and signs erected, maintained or displayed under any statute, and directional signs erected by authority of the commission upon designs determined by it and not exceeding 48 inches in length and 9 inches in width, except in cases where the commission shall decide that a larger directional sign is necessary for control of traffic, designating places of interest within 20 miles of the location of said sign shall not be deemed outdoor advertising structures, devices or displays within the meaning of sections 137 to 148, inclusive.
 (R. S. c.
-20, § 120, 1955, c.
-279, § 1.)
+20, § 120.
+1955, c.
+279, § 1.
+1961, c.
+332, § 1.)

-Effect of amendment.-The 1955 amend-venience" formerly appearing after the ment deleted the words "welfare or con-vord "safety" in line fifteen.
+Effect of amendments.-The 1955 amendment deleted the words "welfare or convenience" formerly appearing after the word "safety" near the beginning of the third sentence.